 This top coat should be reserved for decorative pieces or other chalk paint projects that aren’t going to be seeing much, if any, wear and tear.
 Otherwise, you will be having to reapply your glaze periodically.

-Varnish (For Outdoor Projects)
+Lacquer Varnish (For Outdoor Projects)

-Varnish is also another possible option to seal chalk paint.
+Lacquer is also another possible option to seal chalk paint.
 It is a little more challenging than other top coats on this list.

 One thing to keep in mind is that varnish is known for adding a little color and shine to chalk-style paint projects.
 This can either be highly desirable, or a drawback, depending on what you want for the final product.
 But if you are wanting to seal chalk paint on an outdoor project, varnish may be the best route to go.

 There’s a reason why varnish has been a favorite of woodworkers for a long time.
-The best thing about varnish is that it’s time tested and incredibly durable.
+The best thing about varnish is that it’s time-tested and incredibly durable.
 We’re talking pretty much permanently durable.
 That varnished project you finish this week could easily be something that your great-grandkids still have to enjoy.

 Chalk Paint FAQs